jacobdavie7/DMX-Dip-Switch-Calculator/README.md

-Written in C, DMX Dip Calc is a calculator for DMX Address.
-Will ask you for the value of each of the 8 dip switches.
-Enter 1 for on (usually up) and 0 for off (usually down).
-After you enter your value,hit enter.

-Go though all 8 switches.
-The program will tell you what the DMX address that the dip switches are set too.
-Will also print out a picture of how the switches should look for troubleshooting.
+Enter 0 or 1 to denote if each dip switch is on or off.
+The program will then calulate the DMX address and draw a picture of what the switches should look like for troubleshooting.

-Note:WILL NOT WORK IF THERE IS A ON OR ACTIVE DIP SWITCH.
-If your light has one, just make sure that switch is turned on and enter the switches the controll the address (usually the rest of them) IN THE CORRESPONDING SPOT.

-This project is licensed under the terms of the GNU General Public License v3.0 license.
+Note: This does not take into account an "on" / "active" / "enabled" dip switch.
+If your light has one, ensure it to set to the on position and ignore that switch when entering in values and the swtich drawing.